New York Transformed

 The Architecture of Cross & Cross

-Written by Peter Pennoyer and Anne Walker; Foreword by Robert A. M. Stern
+Peter Pennoyer and Anne Walker; Foreword by Robert A. M. Stern

 The architects Cross & Cross shaped the streetscape and skyline of New York City in the 1920s and 1930s with Upper East Side townhouses and apartment buildings, the RCA Victor Building, and Tiffany’s flagship store on 57th Street.